Okkenhaug Church

 Okkenhaug Church (Okkenhaug kirke) is a parish church of the Church of Norway in Levanger Municipality in Trøndelag county, Norway.

+Location

 It is located in the village of Okkenhaug.
 It is the church for the Okkenhaug parish which is part of the Stiklestad prosti (deanery) in the Diocese of Nidaros.

+History

 The white, wooden church was built in a long church style in 1893 using plans drawn up by the architect Ole Andresen.
 The church seats about 220 people.
 The building was consecrated in 1893.